 If you want to be able to safely do your own nails at home, make sure the course covers safety and hygiene.

 Not all courses are made equal but neither are all Nail Techs, and there is something out there to suit every goal.

 Yes, I could have worded that more eloquently BUT Marketing lore says to use the words your customers use, and on the Pre-Training Surveys our students fill out to tell us about themselves, over half our newbies biggest concerns are ‘What if I suck’ or thereabouts.

 EVERYTHING can be taught.
 Nail Technology is a technical skill with a wrong way, a right way, and a few occasions that breaking the rules is both safe and fun.

-At Monaco, you can repeat classes for free for a year, and lots of people do.
+At Monaco, you can repeat classes as many times as you like, and lots of people do.
 Pick the lessons that cover the things you were least confident in and come on back!
-You can also resit your exams as many times as you need to for free.
+You can also resit your exams as many times as you need to.

 We have 7-Day Support in our Facebook Group and 5-Day Support via phone or email.